Twickenham is the largest dedicated rugby union venue in the world with a capacity of 82,000.

 It is the second largest stadium in Britain, behind Wembley Stadium, and the fifth largest in Europe.

-As well as hosting international fixtures Twickenham also hosts domestic games as well as music concerts and celebrated its centenary in 2010.
+As well as hosting international fixtures Twickenham also hosts domestic games - including the Aviva Premiership-opening London Double Header - as well as music concerts.

 The Olympic city of 2012 is, in rugby terms, a place of two distinct halves.
 First there's London itself, with all the history, culture, art, shops and places to go that come with one of the greatest cities in the world.
 Then, of course, you have Twickenham in leafy south-west London.